NervanaSystems/neon/doc/source/design.rst

   * A backend must first be generated before running a model using ``gen_backend``.
   * If swapping backends, then buffers must be reinitialized by reinstantiating the model layers and calling fprop with the new generated backend.
+  * The backend expects image data to be formatted as CHWN (channels, height, width, minibatch).

 Layers
 ------